Corridor Plan Adopted

 More than just a street project

-The City of Springfield is developing a Grant Avenue Corridor Plan to guide development decisions in the neighborhoods and public spaces adjacent to Grant Avenue.
-City staff will be assisted in this planning study by Forward SGF Comprehensive Plan consultants, Houseal Lavigne.
+The City of Springfield developed the Grant Avenue Corridor Plan to guide development decisions in the neighborhoods and public spaces adjacent to Grant Avenue.
+City staff was assisted in this planning study by Forward SGF Comprehensive Plan consultants, Houseal Lavigne.

 The Grant Avenue Corridor plan focuses on those areas adjacent to the Parkway that are generally within 500 feet east and west of the Grant Avenue centerline, as well as Grand Street.
-The Plan will include recommendations and strategies to encourage the creation of unique places and individualized identity, with an emphasis on new development being designed at a pedestrian-scale.
-The plan will focus on taking input from the public on preferred future land use, design, neighborhood impact and improvements to the transportation network.
-Through this planning process, regulatory framework strategies will be introduced to help guide the creation of future development and zoning code amendments that will impact the Experience and Beautification of both public and private properties.
+The Plan includes recommendations and strategies to encourage the creation of unique places and individualized identity, with an emphasis on new development being designed at a pedestrian-scale.
+The plan focused on taking input from the public on preferred future land use, design, neighborhood impact and improvements to the transportation network.
+Through this planning process, regulatory framework strategies were introduced to help guide the creation of future development and zoning code amendments that will impact the Experience and Beautification of both public and private properties.

 More about the Plan: